hjanssena/FIS-Proyecto/README.md

 ### Requirements evolution

-During the course of this third delivery, the creation of mid-fidelity prototypes and the validation of use cases through potential clients made us realize that, according to the users' needs, we would have to add functional requirements that were not previously considered in the previous deliveries.
+During the course of this third delivery, the development of medium-fidelity prototypes and the validation of use cases through potential clients made us realize that, according to user needs, we might have to add functional requirements.
+Therefore, we once again applied the MoSCoW method to all our requirements, both new and previously defined.
+This led us to identify the need to remove one of the previously defined functional requirements and add two new ones.

-In comparison with the second delivery, the definition of our previous functional requirements did not undergo significant changes, as they were well-defined.
-Instead, we focused on properly defining the new functional requirements.
+In comparison with the second delivery, the definition of our previous functional requirements remained largely unchanged, as those we decided to keep were well defined.
+Instead, our focus was on accurately defining the new functional requirements.

-On the other hand, there were no changes in the non-functional requirements, as it was not necessary and would only increase the workload, slowing down the project development.
+On the other hand, there were no changes to the non-functional requirements, as it was deemed unnecessary and would only increase the workload, slowing down the project's development.

 **Comparison between old and new requirements**